 (2) Maximum lot coverage.
-The maximum lot coverage shall be no more than 20%.
+The maximum lot coverage by all above ground structures shall be no more than 20%.
 This is inclusive of all structures.
 For a 2-acre lot, this is a maximum of 17,424 square feet.

 (3) Nonresidential structures; maximum lot coverage.
-No more than 10% of the total lot area may be accessory buildings.
+No more than 10% of the total lot area may be Accessory Buildings.